Clinical Project Manager Jobs in USA with Visa Sponsorship

 Does a Clinical Project Manager role qualify for H-1B sponsorship?

-Yes, Clinical Project Manager is consistently approved as an H-1B specialty occupation.
+Yes, Clinical Project Manager is consistently approved as an H-1B visa specialty occupation.
 USCIS recognizes it as a role requiring at least a bachelor's degree in a specific field, typically life sciences, nursing, public health, or a related discipline.
 Employers should document the degree requirement clearly in the job description to support the petition.

 Which employers sponsor H-1B visas for Clinical Project Managers?